Pan-Fried Mozzarella-Stuffed Arancini are crunchy on the outside, creamy on the inside, and also super easy to make.

 - ¼ teaspoon pepper

-- 3 mozzarella string cheese cut into 1" pieces
+- 3 each mozzarella string cheese cut into 1" pieces

 - 1½ cups panko bread crumbs

-- water to keep rice balls from being too sticky
+- water to keep rice balls from sticking to hands

 Instructions

-- Use a strainer to rinse the rice under running water several times before cooking.
+- Use a strainer to lightly rinse the rice under running water before cooking.

-- Place the stock in a medium sauce pan along with the salt and pepper.
+- Place the broth in a saucepan along with the salt and pepper.
 Bring to a simmer.

 - Add the rinsed rice and stir well.
-Cover and simmer an additional 20-25 minutes or until all the liquid has cooked away.
+Cover and simmer for 20-25 minutes, or until all the liquid has cooked away and the rice is plump and sticky.

-- Spread the cooked rice on a baking sheet and allow to cool completely.
-Place the cooled rice in a covered container and refrigerate until ready to make the rice balls.
+- Spread the cooked rice on a baking sheet and allow to cool completely in the refrigerator.Note- The rice may be made in advance: Place the cooled rice in a covered container and refrigerate 2-3 days, or until ready to make the arancini.

-- Heat the oil in a medium, high sided skillet until the oil shimmers and tiny bubbles form on the handle of a wooden spoon when placed in the oil.
+- Heat the oil in a large high sided skillet until the oil shimmers lightly.

-- Place the panko crumbs in a medium bowl.
+- Meanwhile add the panko crumbs to a shallow bowl.

-- Keep hands wet with water as you take approximately 1½ tablespoons of cooled rice in the palm of hand and flatten it.
+- Lightly wet hands with water and take 1½ tablespoons of cooled rice in the palm of your hand and flatten it.

 - Add a cheese cube to the center of the rice and then form the rice over the cheese to form a ball.

-- Add the rice balls to the panko crumbs and roll and press until the ball is covered in the crumbs.
+- Add the rice balls to the panko crumbs and roll and press the crumbs lightly into the balls until each are completely covered in crumbs.
+Follow the same procedure with the remaining ingredient.

-- Carefully add the panko coated balls to the hot oil and pan fry on all sides until golden (approximately 2-3 minutes).
+- Carefully add the panko coated balls to the hot oil and pan fry on all sides until golden (approximately 2-3 minutes), turning frequently.

-- Remove the fried rice balls to paper towels to drain and immediately sprinkle with additional salt, if desired.
+- Remove the fried rice balls to paper towels to drain, and immediately sprinkle with additional salt, Parmesan cheese, and chopped basil, if desired.

-- Serve warm with Parmesan cheese, chopped fresh basil (optional) and marinara sauce for dipping.
+- Serve warm with marinara sauce for dipping.

 Notes